bjhaid/bjhaid.github.io/_posts/2017-12-25-weave-vs-calico.md

 ### Network Policy

-They both support ingress and egress Network Policies, Calico being the pioneer.
+They both support ingress ~~and egress~~ Network Policy (Weave only supports ingress and has an [open issue](https://github.com/weaveworks/weave/issues/2624) on egress).
+Calico has support for both egress and ingress and is the pioneer.

 ### Capacity